Skip to main content

 Australia negotiated and implemented the WTO's Information Technology Agreement, which cuts tariffs on IT products to reduce costs for businesses and consumers.
 In December 2015, some participating members, including Australia, agreed to update the agreement and expand the coverage to cover additional goods.
 The expansion of the ITA was the first major tariff-cutting deal at the WTO since the original ITA.
 The ITA has been one of the most effective mechanisms in reducing duties on IT products thereby making IT inputs cheaper for business and consumers.

 Our region has enormous potential for further digital trade growth.
-DFAT will continue taking part in multilateral, regional and bilateral e-commerce discussions to maximise the benefits for Australian businesses and consumers.
+DFAT will continue taking part in multilateral, regional and bilateral discussions to maximise the benefits for Australian businesses and consumers.

 E-commerce chapters in Australia’s Free Trade Agreements (FTAs)